Robert C. Weaver Federal Building: Building conception

 Breuer drew on many of his previous buildings for inspiration for HUD Headquarters.
-He had built curvilinear precast concrete buildings before for UNESCO's world headquarters in Paris and the IBM Research Center in La Gaude (both in France).
+He had built curvilinear precast concrete buildings before in France: UNESCO Headquarters in Paris and the IBM Research Center in La Gaude.
 The curvilinear shape allowed the maximum amount of natural light to reach the maximum number of offices.
 This design also reflected much of the architectural style adopted during the early 1960s in Washington, D.C., (notably at the Watergate complex).
 The final design resembles that of a giant capital letter "X" with an elongated spine and four bilateral, symmetrical, curving arms.
 The four arms created four spaces.
 The northern space was given over to gigantic HVAC vents.
 The western space was planted with grass and with low concrete benches lining the semicircular space.

 GSA's design specifications required that extensive underground parking be incorporated into the building.
 Breuer designed a lightweight, 6 acre plaza to fit as a sort of roof over the underground parking garage.
 The plaza surface would be covered in masonry "stones", with a curving driveway (mimicking the building facade) to lead vehicular traffic into the garage entrance and exit (which were situated in the center of the plaza).
 An offshoot of the driveway (set off by bollards) came up to the front doors to allow the limousines of high-ranking visitors to pull up directly to the building's front doors.
 Because the weight of the plaza/roof had to be kept light, no plantings (lawns, trees, shrubs, etc.) were envisioned for the plaza.
 Although the plaza was devoid of plants, its shape and vast expanse were designed to relate aesthetically to the nearby National Mall.